naverwhale/whaleos-platform2/diagnostics/docs/diag-routines-for-oems.md

 Failed requests to a STUN server via TCP.
 Failed to establish a TLS connection to media hostnames.
 ```

+Errors:
+- `Failed requests to a STUN server via UDP.`
+- `Failed requests to a STUN server via TCP.`
+- `Failed to establish a TLS connection to media hostnames.`
+- `Video conferencing routine did not run.`

 ## Android Network Routines